SSWConsulting/SSW.Rules.Content/rules/defining-pbis/rule.md

 * Title
 * [Description](/spec-do-you-use-user-stories)
-  * The meat of the PBI
+  * The required steps and critical information to complete the PBI
 * [Acceptance Criteria](/acceptance-criteria)
   * Essentially the contract between the Developers and the Product Owner
 * Screenshots